 For six weeks, 16 of your students, grades 1‐2 or grades 3‐5, will meet after school one day a week for an hour and a half in this student‐funded program.
 We will explore an aspect or element of theatre that is developmentally appropriate and engaging.
 On the final day of class we will have a sharing for family and friends.

-This program teaches the vocabulary to recognize and name various types of intolerance, both verbal and non‐verbal, that they encounter in the school community.
+This program teaches the vocabulary to recognize and name various types of intolerance, both verbal and non‐verbal, that students might encounter in the school community.
 Students discuss and act out scenarios to practice becoming a “rescuer” rather than a “bystander.”
-Through drama activities, students practice strategies overcome intolerant behavior at school, and to build an inclusive and welcoming community.
+Through drama activities, students practice strategies to overcome intolerant behavior at school, and to build an inclusive and welcoming community.